dijasila/GPAW/doc/documentation/core.rst

 ==============

-The components needed for a DFT calculation are created by a "builder" that can be made with the :func:`~gpaw.new.builder.builder` function, and ASE :class:`ase.Atoms` object and some input parameters:
+The components needed for a DFT calculation are created by a "builder" that can be made with the :func:`~gpaw.new.builder.builder` function, an ASE :class:`ase.Atoms` object and some input parameters:

 >>> from ase import Atoms